chapmanjw/minecraft-bedrock-mcp-behavior-pack/README.md

 ## Configuration

-The pack reads two values through the `@minecraft/server-admin` configuration system.
-Both files live in the BDS scripting config directory — `<bds>/config/default/` applies to every pack, and `<bds>/config/<module-uuid>/` targets only this one.
+The pack reads its configuration through the `@minecraft/server-admin` configuration system.
+The files live in the BDS scripting config directory — `<bds>/config/default/` applies to every pack, and `<bds>/config/<module-uuid>/` targets only this one.
 This repository ships ready-to-copy files under [`config/default/`](config/default/).

 ### `permissions.json`